jimdigriz/debian-mssp4/README.md

      * this means that S3 'suspend to RAM' (`echo mem > /sys/power/state`) is replaced with S1 'power on suspend' (`echo freeze > /sys/power/state`) which uses a lot more juice; 100% charge lasts about 12 hours
      * amending the DSDT manually to remove the conditional that masks out S3 results in `echo mem > /sys/power/state` making the laptop power up as if power cycled.
 Probably works better with [`acpi_rev_override` (`_REV=2`)](https://mjg59.dreamwidth.org/34542.html) and `acpi_os_name="Windows 2012"` (or earlier)
  * [Caps Lock key light](https://patchwork.kernel.org/patch/7844371/) - 'fixed' by running `sudo kbd_mode -u`
- * the wifi driver has to have power saving turned off otherwise latencies kick in after about a minute of idling
  * `i915` driver under kernel 4.4/4.5 stalls with rc6 enabled
      * [Bug 94002 - [drm] GPU HANG: ecode 9:0:0x85dfbfff, in firefox [881], reason: Ring hung, action: reset](https://bugs.freedesktop.org/show_bug.cgi?id=94002)
      * [NUC6i5SYH GPU HANG: ecode 9:0:0x86dfbff9](https://communities.intel.com/thread/98226?start=0&tstart=0)
+ * Wireless
+     * [power saving needs to be turned off](./root/etc/network/interfaces.d/mlan0) otherwise after about a minute of idling, you start seeing 100ms+ first up latencies
      * `modprobe -r mwifiex_pcie; modprobe mwifiex_pcie` results in a lockup; you need to reset the card inbeteen the unload/load with `echo 1 > /sys/bus/pci/devices/0000\:02\:00.0/reset`
+     * on kernel 4.5.x (and I guess 4.6.x too) the [driver is pretty flakey](https://github.com/jimdigriz/debian-mssp4/issues/4) though there is a patch on the linked bugzilla
  * the GRUB with SecureBoot needs some more work, the fonts are bust, plus I need to find the problematic module so we can just load the lot in making the process simpler
  * `gparted` lockup investigation
  * move to using [`triggerhappy`](https://github.com/wertarbyte/triggerhappy) rather than `xbindkeys` so that the [multimedia keys can still work with the screen locked](https://github.com/i3/i3lock/issues/52)